 What are the symptoms of pressure urticaria?

 The weal in pressure urticaria consists of redness and swelling of the skin and subcutaneous tissues.
 Lesions may last for 8–72 hours.

-Affected areas my be resistant to development of new lesions for 1-2 days.
+- Affected areas may be resistant to the development of new lesions for 1-2 days.